Apple DuoDisk Troubleshooting

 The restore disc didn’t recognize the SSD at first because it was unformatted.
 There wasn’t an option to open up the Drive Setup to format the drive.
 I had a copy of Mac OS 9 Lives, so I booted off of that and was able to format the SSD.
 Then I was able to restore using the restoration media.

-It was fun seeting the first boot experience on this PowerMac, but after that I decided to install the pinacle of PowerPC operating systems… Mac OS X Tiger.
+It was fun seeing the first boot experience on this PowerMac, but after that I decided to install the pinacle of PowerPC operating systems… Mac OS X Tiger.

 The Tiger installation went just fine, no surprises and it runs great on the PowerMac G4.